-It is not likely that other drugs you take orally or inject will have an effect on chlorhexidine gluconate oral rinse.
+It is not likely that other drugs you take orally or inject will have an effect on Periogard.
 But many drugs can interact with each other.
 Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 More about Periogard (chlorhexidine topical)